No Result

 Business Overview

-AWR is primarily a regulated water utility business that serves ~263,000 customers in California.
-It also operates a regulated electric utility business in California and a non-regulated business, providing services for water distribution and wastewater collection on 11 military bases in the U.S.
+AWR is primarily a regulated water utility business that serves about 3.6 million total connections customers in the US.
+It also operates a regulated electric utility business in California and a non-regulated business, providing services for water distribution and wastewater collection on 18 military bases in the U.S.

 Related: The 7 Best Water Stocks To Buy Now

-The regulated water utility business is by far the most important division, accounting for ~70% of the company’s total revenues.
+The regulated water utility business is by far the most important division, accounting for the vast majority of the company’s total revenues.

 Source: Investor Presentation